When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Buying the Oura Ring

-Finally, here’s what to expect when you purchase the Oura Ring:
+Finally, here’s what to expect when you purchase Oura Ring:

-CostThe ring costs $299 or $399, depending on the color you choose.
-Each purchase includes a six-month subscription.
+CostOura Ring costs $349 to $499, depending on the color you choose.
+Each purchase includes a one-month Oura membership.
 After that, subscribers pay $5.99 per month.
 You can cancel the subscription, but pausing is not allowed.

-After using the Oura Ring for a certain amount of time, you may become eligible for a free lifetime membership.
-For example, second-gen ring users earned free lifetime membership if they upgraded to the third-gen device within a few weeks after its release.
+After using Oura Ring for a certain amount of time, you may become eligible for a free lifetime membership.

 ShippingOura currently ships the device to more than 40 countries across the globe.
-The same shipping fee applies for all orders: $15, 15 euros, or an equivalent amount in local currency.
+The cost of shipping depends on location.
+Customers can opt for standard delivery or, for an additional fee, expedited shipping.

 Customers in locations outside the United States and European Union may need to pay additional import fees.